Carreau/phd-dissertation/parts/part2.rst

 Two maximum strength trap (~50mW/trap) are created near the center of the microscope field of view, separated by 15 to 20 µm.
 The sample plane is the then moved in the Z-direction by displacing the 3D piezo controlled sample stage to position the traps near the middle plane of the chamber.
-Temporarily removing the Infra Red filter (:num:`Fig #ots-2`) from the microscope allows to see the reflection of the trapping lasers on the upper and lower coverslip and to determine the localisation of the middle plane of the observation chamber.
+Temporarily removing the Infra Red filter from the microscope allows to see the reflection of the trapping lasers on the upper and lower coverslip and to determine the localisation of the middle plane of the observation chamber.

 .. _fig-frontend:
 .. figure:: figs/frontend.png
-    :width: 65%
+    :width: 90%

     Software interface responsible for controlling the optical tweezer.
 Sample image showing 2 polystyrene beads and a single trap (A, white cross) holding one bead.